 - preventing against overgrazing, thereby maintaining conditions for productive forage regrowth and limiting the damaging effects of forage depletion

-- encouraging competition between animals and decreases their selectivity toward particular forage types, providing more complex diets and consistently grazed pastures
+- encouraging competition between animals decreases their selectivity toward particular forage types, providing more complex diets grazed pastures

 - ensuring an even distribution of manure across grazed areas, leading to further pasture health

 - minimizing exposure to animal parasites by moving cattle often and delaying returning to the same pasture for 30-60 days

 - leaving a high plant residual after grazing ensures fast regrowth of the pasture (we often graze the same land 5 or 6 times per grazing season compared to only 2 or 3 cuts of hay) and gives the cattle access to the highest sugar plant on a daily basis